Follow these guidelines to ensure proper use of the MIT logo.

 Do use the logo or seal between the minimum and maximum sizes, based on a size medium garment.

 Don’t print the MIT logo or the seal larger or smaller than the recommended sizes.

 Do use one color for the seal.

-Do use one or three lines to spell out the name.
+Do use one or three lines to spell out the name in a basic font.